GinnioSarabia/is-idiot/README.md

 > Returns true if someone is an idiot.

-Please consider following this project's author, [Gabriel Konopinski](https://github.com/gabixdev), and consider starring the project to show your :heart: and support.
+Please consider following this project's author, [Julia Konopinska](https://github.com/gabixdev), and consider starring the project to show your :heart: and support.

 ## Install